 Not His Job: 'Wait Wait' Host Peter Sagal Writes A Book About Running

 You may know Peter Sagal as the host of the NPR news quiz, Wait Wait...
-Don't Tell Me!, which just celebrated its 20th anniversary.
+Don't Tell Me! which just celebrated its 20th anniversary.
 But he is not here to talk about the show.

 He came to talk about his other pursuit — one that pays even less than public radio.